osama10/Transactions/README.md

 Feel free to use any third-party libraries you'd need.
-We favour quality over quantity, so here are a few things you should keep in mind: apply clean architecture standards apply developers good practices (SOLID, KISS, DRY etc...) cover some classes with tests (no need to cover everything)
+We favour quality over quantity, so here are a few things you should keep in mind:

+- apply clean architecture standards
+- apply developers good practices (SOLID, KISS, DRY etc...)
+- cover some classes with tests (no need to cover everything)
+- target: min iOS13

-# Finish line
+# Finish line : Tech Docs

-Finally, please create a readme file to explain your approach.
+Finally, please create a dedicated MD file to explain your approach.
 We'd like to understand your technical choices, architectural decisions and what you could have done with more time.
 Also, explain how you could have split your work into reviewable sub-tasks in a real work environment.

+**Note :** please add how much time you spent to complete the challenge.

 We recommend you spend 1 hour to complete your readme.

 # Well done!